 Blue light is used for inflamed skin and acne.
 The light is absorbed by the molecule Porphyrin.
 This is found in the bacteria in skin pores and cells (P-acnes) and is the cause of acne.
 LED light is effective as it creates free radicals, neutralising/killing the bacterial cells.
 Blue LED can decongest the skin as well as normalise the production of sebum, the skin’s natural oil.
 As a result of killing bacteria, skin pores can shrink and future breakouts can be prevented.

-Red light can be used with blue light.
-We use a purple light in this instance.
+Purple light is where red light can be used with blue light.
 In the case of acne, red light can be soothing as it provides an anti-inflammatory response.
 Combination lights (purple) can also be great for irritated skin.